 Re-appointment of a representative may be approved by the Pro Vice-Chancellor (International and Quality) provided that performance and standing is found to be satisfactory.
 A new formal written agreement is to be produced.

-2.2.1 Prior to the end of each year, a review of agreements due to expire is to be completed by USC International.
+2.2.1 Prior to the end of each year, a review of representatives with agreements due to expire is to be completed by USC International.

 2.2.2 The Director, USC International is to give approval before proceeding with appraisal and intention to renew a current or expired international recruitment representative agreement.